fitzk/pomadorable/README.md

 - operations: reset current interval, skip, and start timer
 - to stop the extension close the popup using the x icon in the top right corner
 - toolbar badge updates when intervals change
+- timers persist when browser extension is minimized and / or popup is minimized

 ## Scripts